operator-framework/java-operator-sdk/docs/documentation/features.md

 However, there is a possibility to not remove the finalizer, this allows to clean up the resources in a more async way, mostly for the cases when there is a long waiting period after a delete operation is initiated.
-Note that in this case you might want to either schedule a timed event to make sure `cleanup` is executed again or use event sources get notified about the state changes of a deleted resource.
+Note that in this case you might want to either schedule a timed event to make sure `cleanup` is executed again or use event sources to get notified about the state changes of a deleted resource.

 ## Generation Awareness and Automatic Observed Generation Handling